Autoresponder and Email Series

 Force run or trigger

 The button triggers the series process to check if there are emails in the queue that should be sent.
-The processor has activated automatically every five minutes (if the WordPress scheduler is correctly working), so there is no real need to use this function other than when debugging.
+The processor has activated automatically every five minutes (if the WordPress scheduler is working correctly), so there is no real need to use this function other than when debugging.

 Seen the complex nature of an autoresponder, those functions are kept public to help people test their series, but they could be hidden in the future.

-Warning: paying with those functions in an already set up and active series could lead to difficult to understand behavior, so use them only on test series with few known and controlled subscribers.
+Warning: Paying with those functions in an already set up and active series could lead to difficult-to-understand behavior, so use them only on test series with a few known and controlled subscribers.

 Reset